Open Protocol

 domain string Yes Domain that owns this agent

-public_key string Yes Base64-encoded Ed25519 public key
+public_key string Yes Base64-encoded Ed25519 public key (worker key if delegation is used)

 operator.privacy_policy string Yes URL to privacy policy